DaWoschbar/WhatTheHack/README.md

 # WhatTheHack?
 This is the main repository of the project WhatTheHack.

+This project was done within the scope of the school lesson ITP.

+Since we decided that the source code shall be open source, it was ported from GitLab to GitHub to be accessible for the open world.

 ## Setup
 To run the application, first clone the repository to your local machine: